Daniel Sepulveda: Professional career

-Sepulveda was drafted in the fourth round (112th pick) by the Pittsburgh Steelers in the 2007 NFL Draft.
+Sepulveda was selected in the fourth round (112th pick) by the Pittsburgh Steelers in the 2007 NFL draft.
 After the release of former starter Chris Gardocki, Sepulveda successfully bested Mike Barr for the starting job.
 Sepulveda signed a three-year contract for $1.46 million with the Steelers on May 31, 2007.

 In the first quarter of a December 20 game against the St. Louis Rams, in his rookie season, Sepulveda completed a 32-yard pass to running back Najeh Davenport on a fake punt play.

 On July 29, 2008, Sepulveda tore the ACL in his right leg for the second time.
 He had surgery to repair a torn anterior cruciate ligament on August 6.
 He was placed on injured reserve by the Steelers after the surgery, officially ending his season.

 On December 5, 2010, he again injured his right knee in a game against the Baltimore Ravens.
 Jeremy Kapinos was signed to replace Sepulveda.
 On July 31, 2011, the Steelers re-signed Sepulveda to a 1-year deal.

-In the second quarter of an October 9, 2011 game against the Tennessee Titans Sepulveda completed his second career pass for a first down, a 33-yard pass to Ryan Mundy on a fake punt play.
+In the second quarter of an October 9, 2011, game against the Tennessee Titans Sepulveda completed his second career pass for a first down, a 33-yard pass to Ryan Mundy on a fake punt play.
+Sepulveda finished his career with a completion percentage of 100%: 2 for 2.

-It was announced on April 4, 2012 that Sepulveda would not return to the Steelers for the 2012 season.
+It was announced on April 4, 2012, that Sepulveda would not return to the Steelers for the 2012 season.